sidd-cr7/emergency_classroom_allocation/README.md

 ## Classroom Allocation System

 The Classroom Allocation System is a simple application that automatically assigns a classroom when no room has been allocated manually.
-It helps streamline classroom management by selecting the most suitable room based on specified requirements
+It helps streamline classroom management by selecting the most suitable room based on specified requirements.

 ---